Richardaeld/google_translate_game/README.md

         + Tested in portrait, which is tablet responsiveness level.

 ### Developer Testing Methods
-+ Every **Developer Test** was preformed on the above listed systems at specified screen style and size.
++ Every **Developer Test** was preformed on the above listed systems at specified screen orientation.
++ Between Landscape and portrait tests, the application was not refreshed.
++ After completion of **Developer Tests** on each system, the system was tested again with random moments of spam clicking and switching between landscape/tablet.

 ## Developer Tests
 ### **Testing Header Items and Game Ending Conditions and Multiple Round Playability**